ARUN-L-KUMAR/movie-review-platform/README.md

 ## Local Storage

-All ratings and reviews are stored in the browser's Local Storage, keyed by movie ID.
+All ratings, reviews, favorites, and watchlist items are stored in the browser's Local Storage, keyed by movie ID.
 This means:

 - Your reviews persist even after closing the browser
 - Each movie maintains its own set of reviews
+- Favorites and watchlist are saved locally
 - Data is stored locally and is specific to your browser

 ## Contributing